GHOST-Aram/friendly-docs/users/docs/[id]/put.md

 ### Response

 A successfull PUT request receives a response with a status code of `200`.
-If the document to be updated does not exist, a new document is created and a response with status code of `201` is sent.

 The URL to the updated user documents is available in the `Location` header of the response object.
 The response body contains a json payload containing the updated user details.
-Below is an example of an updated user document.
+Below is an example of an updated user document contained in the response body.

 ```json
     "_id": "669e526fa9ed3824e6db2db9",